TimRudy/ice-chips-verilog/docs/validation-scheme.md

 ### Problem Statement

-Validation means running the code here on the GitHub site through the program "iverilog" to test it; this happens once, if and when the code changes.
+Validation means running the code here on the GitHub site through the program "iverilog" to test it; this happens once, if and when Verilog code ever changes (or is introduced in a new device in the project).

 The validation step runs the Device Under Test (DUT), the 74xx.v file, with its test bench the 74xx-tb.v file.